 - Life at Osom is all about relaxation.
 Chill-out with a novel by the pool, book an in-room massage, or pop down to Ornos beach to cool off in the sea

 - This is a great area for watersports.
 Try kitesurfing at Korfos beach, windsurfing, jet-skiing or waterskiing

 - Rent bikes or mopeds to explore other lovely beaches: Paradise is where the younger party scene is at; Super Paradise is packed with bars but still a stunning spot; Elia is the island’s longest sandy beach, pebbly Lia is popular with the island’s gay crowd, while remote Ayios Sostis lets you shed the crowds (and your clothes)

 - Catch the bus or taxi into Mykonos Town to explore its pretty fishing harbour, its swinging clubs and pubs, its trademark windmills, its ‘little Venice’ waterfront, and its clothes, jewellery and designer boutiques

 - Don’t miss the wonderful open-air museum that is Delos, an ancient archaeological site just off Mykonos that’s packed with ruined temples, sanctuaries, stoas, treasuries - and day-trippers.

 - Shopping / markets

-This is a good option for a family beach holiday, with older kids, on a picturesque (but expensive) Greek island.
-Most rooms can take extra kids guests (either on single beds or built-in sofabeds), the pool is large with a shallow end for kids, and the nearest beach (Ornos, 10 mins' walk away) has space to spread out (unlike other Mykonian beaches).
+This is a good option for a family beach holiday with older kids, on a picturesque (but expensive) Greek island.
+Most rooms can take extra kids guests (either on single beds or built-in sofabeds), the pool is large with a shallow end for kids, and the nearest beach (Ornos, 10 mins' walk away) has space to spread out (unlike other Mykonian beaches, although it is covered with sunloungers).
 There are plenty of watersports and restaurants a short walk away.